- New mandatory public health measures in effect April 6.

 Budget has been allocated to support participants that have already received conditional approval for capital investments through the program.
 Important information for conditionally approved participants as well as next steps are outlined on this page.

 - No further application intake windows will take place.

 - Applications received through the January 2019 intake will not be processed or approved.

-The CITC is a 2-year program that provides a non-refundable tax credit valued at 10% of a corporation’s eligible capital expenditures, up to $5 million.
-The CITC encourages companies to make timely capital investments by returning a percentage of the company’s costs, including the purchase of machinery, equipment and buildings.
+The CITC program provides a non-refundable tax credit valued at 10% of a corporation’s eligible capital expenditures, up to $5 million.

 The CITC can only be claimed when the capital purchased is in use and the firm is earning profits and paying taxes.